dprint/dprint/docs/process-plugin-development.md

 #### `4` - Register Configuration

 Stores configuration in memory in the process plugin.
+The identifier of the configuration is the request identifier.

-Request body:
+Message body:

 - u32 (4 bytes) - Content length
 - JSON serialized global configuration
 - u32 (4 bytes) - Content length
 - JSON serialized plugin configuration

-Response body:

-- u32 (4 bytes) - Identifier for this configuration.

 #### `5` - Release Configuration

 Releases configuration from memory in the process plugin.

-Request body:
+Message body:

 - u32 (4 bytes) - Identifier for the configuration